NHL Rumors: Oilers, Maple Leafs, Coyotes, Bruins, More

 Related: Longest Stanley Cup Droughts

-Maple Leafs to Land Barbanov?
+Maple Leafs to Land Barabanov?

 There is a report out of Russia that the Toronto Maple Leafs are expected to sign KHL free agent winger Alexander Barabanov.
 Barabanov and Ilya Mikheyev share an agent and Barabanov is also a teammate of Alexei Melnichuk.